 Candidates are recommended and sponsored by the nonprofit agency where they are employed.
 To qualify, candidates must demonstrate an aptitude for leadership, initiative, and commitment to the academic rigor of

 graduate school.
-The agency must be willing to support the student by providing organizational and financial assistance while the student is pursing his/her MBA degree.
+The agency must be willing to support the student by providing organizational and financial assistance while the student is pursuing his/her MBA degree.

-CPI partners include Little Tokyo Service Center, Black Women for Wellness, Coalition for Humane Immigration Rights of Los Angeles (CHIRLA), New Visions Foundation, Our Saviour Center, Peace4Kids, and Beit T’Shuvah, amongst others.
+CPI partners have included Little Tokyo Service Center, Black Women for Wellness, Coalition for Humane Immigration Rights of Los Angeles (CHIRLA), New Visions Foundation, Our Saviour Center, Peace4Kids, and Beit T’Shuvah, amongst others.

 Secure your future with the right leadership.